isovector/draconian-results/pho.md

     including the direction to leave the space
 -   Engage in abusive or belligerent behaviour

-### Masks at workplaces and shared living areas
+### Masks in common and shared living areas

-It is strongly recommended that masks be worn in the following areas:

--   Common areas in apartment buildings and condos, including:
+It is strongly recommended that masks be worn in the common areas in apartment buildings and condos, including:

 -   Elevators
 -   Hallways
 -   Lobbies
-    -   Stairwells

--   Shared indoor workplace spaces, including:
-    -   Elevators
-    -   Kitchens
-    -   Hallways
-    -   Break rooms
+-   Stairwell

 ------------------------------------------------------------------------